CosmoLike/cocoa/README.md

     $ source start_cocoa

-`setup_cocoa_installation_packages` this will decompress data files (from Planck for example) and install required packages that may have been left out in the Conda/Docker/homebrew procedure.
+`setup_cocoa_installation_packages` this will decompress data files and install required packages that may have been left out in the Conda/Docker/homebrew procedure.
 File decompression should take a few minutes, while package installation time may range from a few seconds (conda/docker) to hours (manual installation).

 ### Running Examples